 A visitor visa is an application to come to Canada for a temporary stay of six months in for tourism, to visit family or friends or possibly to complete a very short (less than six month) course.
 It could be for a combination of reasons.
 Some countries are called "visa exempt".
 These are countries from which you do you need to apply for a visa, but something called an Electronic Travel Authorization (ETA) if you are travelling by air, but you will not need it if you are travelling by boat, bus or car.

 The requirements for a visa are often different for different countries or origin.
 What you need to do basically depends on where you are travelling from.
 There may be a requirement for something called a "letter of invitation", which is written bey the person or institution you will be visiting.
 General requirements include proving that you are going to only stay in Canada temporarily.
 This means proving that you have an established life in your country of origin to which you will return (job, family, etc) and that you have money to support yourself for your trip.
-For many, visitor's visas are very straightforward and may not really need legal assistance, but for others, there many be some hurdles, such as if you will have someone else provide your financial support while travelling.
+For many, visitor's visas are very straightforward, but for others, there many be some hurdles, such as if you will have someone else provide your financial support while travelling.
 There may be other complications, such as if you have a previous travel history in Canada that includes overstaying.

 While in Canada on a visitor's visa, you cannot legally work in Canada